Taking for a guided tour in Vatican City? Here's how to make the most of it, from post cards to gelato.

 Have you ever seen a news report about a ferry that tragically capsizes, unable to bear the burden of its oversized load of passengers and parcels?
 Thankfully, I've never faced a travel crisis that dangerous but I did have a moment of genuine fear and intense claustrophobia in the most unlikely of boating destinations: Venice!

 Alas, our brilliant plan wasn't as unique as we imagined - everyone else had the exact same idea!
 It was peak time (early afternoon) in peak season (a weekend in August) - and those boats were PACKED.
-We let the first water bus pass, alarmed by the amount of passengers bursting its seams, certain the next boat would be better.
+We let the first water bus (aka the vaporetto) pass, alarmed by the amount of passengers bursting its seams, certain the next boat would be better.
 Ha!